jasontconnell/crudgeon/README.md

 * DateTime
 * bool
 * OR nullable versions of those with Nullable<TYPE>
+* ANY object, but it will be ignored for SQL generation automatically.

 ### FIELDNAME:
 This can be optional.
 If you're happy with the title cased version of the data source's name, you'll just need field name, not property name.